irenestrat/SemiSupervisedLearningASR/README.md

 Here I'll be pushing my staff.
 Please don't merge with main.
 Experiments on semi-supervised learning for automatic speech recognition.

-Architectures:
+Architectures (to be experimented):
+- LSTM
-- GEOLSTM (Georgios LSTM with 50hidden nodes and momentum)
+- Bi-directional LSTM
-- GEOBILSTM (Georgios bi-directional LSTM with 50hidden nodes and momentum)
+- Deep LSTM

 Dataset:
 - TIMIT